Seahawks notes: Add two more names to OC search; Olsen announces retirement

 The Seahawks are now 12 days into their search for a new offensive coordinator with no end in sight, evidence of the team’s reported quest to “cast a wide net” to fine a replacement for Brian Schottenheimer.

-That Seattle has interest in both Dorsey and Waldron was reported Sunday by ESPN’s Adam Schefter.
+That Seattle has interest in Dorsey and Waldron was reported Sunday by ESPN’s Adam Schefter.
 Schefter stated the Seahawks have already talked with Waldron, as well as New Orleans quarterbacks coach Joe Lombardi (whose name was reported on Friday) and now want to interview Dorsey, who was busy Sunday with the Bills in the AFC title game.

-That brings to six the number of coaches reported to be on Seattle’s list to interview, or to have already spoken with the Seahawks.
+That brings the number of coaches reported to be on the list to interview, or to have already spoken with the Seahawks, to six.

 Others are former NFL head coaches Anthony Lynn (Chargers), Doug Pederson (Eagles) and Adam Gase (Jets) along with Raiders running backs coach Kirby Wilson.

-However, Pederson has been reported to be leaning toward taking the 2021 season off (he is under contract through 2022) and not working as an assistant while Lynn on Saturday was named as the new offensive coordinator of the Detroit Lions.
+Pederson has been reported to be leaning toward taking the 2021 season off (he is under contract through 2022) and not working as an assistant.
+Lynn was named as the new offensive coordinator of the Detroit Lions on Saturday.

-Dorsey played quarterback at the University of Miami — he was the Hurricanes’ quarterback when they lost to UW at Husky Stadium in 2000 — and then spent six years playing int the NFL and another in the Canadian Football League.
+Dorsey played quarterback at the University of Miami — he was the Hurricanes’ quarterback when they lost to UW at Husky Stadium in 2000 — and spent six years playing in the NFL and another in the Canadian Football League.

 He was the QB coach of the Carolina Panthers from 2013-17 and has been with the Bills the last two years, at each stop working with mobile quarterbacks — Cam Newton and Josh Allen.

-Newton earned MVP honors in 2015 when the Panthers went 15-1 and advanced to the Super Bowl while Allen had a breakthrough season in 2020, which has helped elevate Dorsey’s reputation quickly in the coaching ranks.
+Newton earned MVP honors in 2015 when the Panthers went 15-1 and advanced to the Super Bowl while Allen had a breakthrough season in 2020, which has helped elevate Dorsey’s reputation in the coaching ranks.

+The Bills were second in the NFL in total offense in 2020 and third in passing yards with 4,620.

 Waldron, a native of Portland, has been with the Rams the past four years working under coach Sean McVay, and the last three as passing-game coordinator.